robaki/huginn_PhD_data/readme.md

-These folders contain test cases used in evaluation of Huginn (the second investigation), output data (pickled archives) and results of analysis.
+These folders contain test cases used in evaluation of Huginn (the second investigation), output data (pickled archives inside the not_crashed folder) and results of analysis.